prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 **Behavior**:

-- This mode includes samples within the range `(start, end]` and additionally looks backward to find one sample before the start time.
+- This mode includes samples within the range `(start, end]` and additionally looks backward to find one sample at or before the start time.
 - Staleness markers are ignored.
 - At the start of the range (or evaluation time, for instant selectors), Prometheus will search **backward** using a lookback window to find the sample